S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (…)

+**Operations**: The work being done to create and deliver value, guided by governance.
 **Organization**: A group of people collaborating toward a shared driver (or objective).
 **Organizational Driver**: A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.
 **Pattern**: A template for successfully navigating a specific context.